Computational category-theoretic rewriting: Introduction and motivation

 Our approach takes the domain of interest modeled by category theory to be the field of graph transformation.
 This was first suggested by Minas and Schneider \cite{minas2010graph} and is distinguished from existing tools by working at a higher level of abstraction and developing rewriting capabilities within a broader framework of categorical constructions.
 While current software tools are connected to category theory through their theoretical grounding in adhesive categories \cite{lack2004adhesive}, they are specialized to graphs in their implementation.

-\paragraph{Connection to ExACT} An orthogonal technique of applying category theory to rewriting software development encodes category theory into the type system of the program itself.
-This strategy, sometimes called {\it executable applied category theory} (ExACT), allows type checking to provide static guarantees about the correctness of rewriting constructions.
+\paragraph{Connection to formal methods} An orthogonal technique of applying category theory to rewriting software development encodes category theory into the type system of the program itself.
+This strategy allows type checking to provide static guarantees about the correctness of rewriting constructions.
 At present, it is not feasible to execute provably-correct programs on large problems, as they generally have poor performance~\cite{ringer2020qed}.
-Translation-based approaches offer an alternative to proof assistants by encoding graph rewriting into first order logic and computing answers with SMT solvers, which likewise suffer from scalability concerns when used as an engine to compute rewrites at scale~\cite{heckel2019analysis}.
-We distinguish computational applied category theory from this paradigm by analogy to the distinction between computational linear algebra and formalizations of linear algebra.
-One area in which these paradigms can interact is through making the testing of unverified software more robust: extracted programs from formalized proofs can serve as a test oracle and a basis for generating test cases \cite{rushby2005automated}.
+Translation-based approaches offer an alternative to proof assistants by encoding graph rewriting into first-order logic and computing answers with SMT solvers, which likewise suffer from scalability concerns when used as an engine to compute rewrites at scale~\cite{heckel2019analysis}.
+We distinguish computational applied category theory from this paradigm by analogy to the distinction between computational linear algebra and formalizations of linear algebra, a distinction visualized in Figure \ref{fig:software}.
+One area in which these paradigms can interact is through making the testing of unverified software more robust: extracted programs from formalized proofs can serve as a test oracle and a basis for generating test cases~\cite{rushby2005automated}.